EMaczka/my-certificates/README.md

 # my-certificates
-The project contains my training certificates and confirmation of passing passing exams on IT issues
+The project contains my training certificates and confirmation of passing exams on IT issues